Naveen21Kumar/React-TypeScript-Projects/Mini/04_accordion/steps.md

 6. on button click, assign the state value with the `Id` of the question item.
 Ensure if `active Id === Id`, then display the `info` that matches this condition.

-7. Handle the `Info closing logic` inside the button click function.
+7. Handle the Info closing button logic inside the button click function.
 If Id is not matching return `null` else the matching Id.